patrickwick/binutils/README.md

     * sections cannot be resized
     * sections cannot be reordered
 * testing is difficult due to scattered use of the file system and nested code

+There are many possible optimizations that won't be done before the existing zig objcopy feature set without the limitations is achieved.

 ## Usage